 - After reaching the lava tower you will leave the Lemosho route and continue to follow the Northern Circuit properly.

-- As the northern side of Kilimanjaro is more remote as compared to other sides, it has the benefits of encountering less traffic from other climbers.
+- As the northern side of Kilimanjaro is more remote as compared to other sides, it has the benefits of encountering less traffic.

 - The Northern Circuit Route has a success rate of 90%.

-- The additional day on the mountain adds success rates for Northern Circuit trekkers are relatively high.
+- However, the additional day on the mountain adds success rates for Northern Circuit trekkers are relatively high.
 Simply, the longer itinerary means that it has a good acclimatization profile.
-You can naturally “walk high, sleep low” which helps with acclimatizing your body with the weather.
+You can naturally “walk high, sleep low” which helps with acclimatizing your body to the weather.

 - You can also explore more of Kilimanjaro Trails via this slightly longer route enjoying its various scenarios thoroughly.